vortex-exoplanet/VIP/README.rst

   $ git add remote upstream https://github.com/vortex-exoplanet/VIP.git

+If you plan to develop VIP or use it intensively, it is highly recommended to also install the optional dependencies listed below.

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^
-The following dependencies are are not automatically installed upon installation of ``VIP`` but may significantly improve your experience:
+The following dependencies are not automatically installed upon installation of ``VIP`` but may significantly improve your experience:

 ``VIP`` contains a class ``vip_hci.fits.ds9`` that enables, through ``pyds9``, the interaction with a DS9 window (displaying numpy arrays, controlling the